 I’d like to state up front and unequivocally: Anne Enright is a brilliant writer.
 The Green Road is excellent, but The Gathering is overwrought and pretentious.
 It’s a hybrid of Gilead and Written on the Body with a curious fixation on genitalia.
-The book jacket makes it sound more intriguing, however:
+The book jacket makes it sound more interesting:

 The nine surviving children of the Hegarty clan are gathering in Dublin for the wake of their wayward brother, Liam, drowned in the sea.
 His sister, Veronica, collects the body and keeps the dead man company, guarding the secret she shares with him—something that happened in their grandmother’s house in the winter of 1968.
 As Enright traces the line of betrayal and redemption through three generations, she shows how memories warp and secrets fester.
 As in all Enright’s work, her distinctive intelligence twists the world a fraction, and gives it back to us in a new unforgettable light.

 I wrote, when reviewing The Narrow Road to the Deep North, that bad sex scenes remind me of my days helping fellow students polish their papers.
-Students do a funny thing when writing about sex: They want to include it in their stories, but they don’t want it to sound Penthouse-letter-y.
+Students do a funny thing when writing about sex: They want to include it in their stories, but they don’t want it to sound like a Penthouse letter.
 The easiest way to avoid this is to make it gross or mundane, throw in a mention of death, and add some non-sequiturs.
 They try so hard to be inventive and literary that the final result is unintentionally funny.
 Lit sex has always made me giggle and in The Gathering, where so much anatomy is described at random intervals, it was a distraction.

-Though Enright’s voice is beautiful, it’s hard enough to stay focused throughout jumps across time and subject matter without the lit-sex intrusions.
+Though Enright’s voice is beautiful, it’s hard enough to stay focused through jumps across time and subject matter without the lit-sex intrusions.
 Any time I started to sink into the story, BAM!
-I’m only including a highlight reel below, because if I filled this post with penile descriptions, it might get censored. 😛
+I’m only including a brief highlight reel below, because if I filled this post with penile descriptions, it might get censored. 😛

 But before we get to the lit sex, there’s lit grief: